ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/about/index.md

 ---
 title: About Me
 description: >-
-    I am a 0th year CS PhD student at the University of Chicago.
+    I am a 0th year PhD student at the University of Chicago.
 I work in the SAND Lab where I'm fortunate to be co-advised by Prof. Heather Zheng and Prof. Ben Y. Zhao.
 I am no longer in the terrifying process of applying to CS PhD programs.
 ---

 <style>